sqlitecloud/docs/src/pages/docs/commands/remove-apikey.md

 ## Description

-The REMOVE APIKEY command is used to permanently remove an APIKEY from the server.
+The REMOVE APIKEY command permanently removes an APIKEY from the server.

 ## Return